Villa Beer

 Josef Frank died in Stockholm in 1967.

-In 2005, on the occasion of his 120th birthday, the ÖGFA – Austrian Society for Architecture mounted a plaque at Wiedner Hauptstrasse 64, 1040 Vienna, where he lived in a penthouse apartment from 1913–1934.
+In 2005, on the occasion of the 120th anniversary of Frank’s birthday, a commemorative plaque was installed by the ÖGFA—the Austrian Architecture Society—on the building at Wiedner Hauptstraße 64, 1040 Vienna, where he lived in a top-floor apartment from 1913 to 1934.

 Architektenlexikon Österreich Josef Frank